-Forms you need to know about if you are an Independent Contractors, Small Business Owner, Or Consultant.
+Forms You Need to Know About if You’re an Independent Contractor, Small Business Owner, Or Consultant.

 Filing tax returns can be a daunting process for most people.
 When small businesses, independent contractors, consultants, and the companies that hire these non-employees reach tax filing time, the process involved can be even more complex.
 The first step involved with correctly filing taxes for freelancers, independent contractors, and businesses is to know which IRS forms they must use.